TedHusted/awake/awake.md/awake.md

 Ally: What about alien abductions?

 Idisi: Most of the Vanir have become infertile.
 Evolution was not kind.
 The knowledge we gain from biological experiments are keeping the Vanir race alive.
-Our generic research is covered by the pact.
-In exchange, we provide the Terran leadership with technology that is saving countless human lives.
+The pact covers our generic research.
+In exchange, we save countless human lives with technology we are providing.

 Ally: Am I a Vanir experiment?